Bragging Christmas letters: We have all gotten them. You may have

 Speaking of fonts, you can usually tell when someone gets a computer

 one font.
-(Look at great magazines - National Geographic or Smithsonian.)
+Look at first-class magazines - National Geographic or Smithsonian,

 different